Home Guard (India): Personnel

 Personnel are recruited from various people to include doctors, lawyers, teachers, employees of public and private sector organisations, college and university students, agricultural and industrial workers and others who give their spare time to their communities.
 All 18 to 50-year-old citizens of India are eligible for membership and normally serve from three to five years each.
 Members are paid an allowance when called up for service.
-All members, after their first three-year term of service, are eligible to be trained by the police in the maintenance of law and order, crime prevention, anti-dacoit measures, border control, disaster relief, fire prevention and fire fighting, election and social welfare activities.
+All members, after their first three-year term of service, are eligible to be trained by the police in the maintenance of law and order, crime prevention, anti-bandit measures, border control, disaster relief, fire prevention and fire fighting, election and social welfare activities.

 In the news

 The administration of Home Guards in Madhya Pradesh has been in news in mid-2016.
 The Home Guards volunteers were being governed from 1956 till April 2016 in Madhya Pradesh under the CP and Barar Home Guards Rules 1947.
 A raging controversy erupted in 2016 over the retirement age of the Home Guards volunteers in Madhya Pradesh.
 This even led to rumours and abrupt removal of the State DG Home Guards.
 This episode raises questions about the working of the administrative machinery and cadre management of an elite all India service like the Indian Police Service (IPS) in Madhya Pradesh.